Alamofire + AlamofireObjectMapper

 }

-With dependency injection in place, the app no longer knows anything about which implementations we use.
-The only part of the app that now knows about the api, a database etc. is the IoC.
-This makes it easy to change implementations later, since we just have to change implementations at a single place.
+With this in place, the app no longer knows anything about which implementations we use.
+The only part that knows about the API, a database etc. is the IoC.
+This makes it easy to change implementations, since we just have to change implementations at a single place.

 Conclusion

-Well done!
-You have created an app that uses Alamofire to fetch data from an api and that also injects a RequestRetrier and a RequestAdapter to Alamofire to change how it adapts all outgoing requests and handles any failing ones.
-We also use Realm to implement an offline layer, as well as IoC to get a flexible architecture.
+We have created an app that uses Alamofire to fetch data from an API and that also injects a RequestRetrier and a RequestAdapter to Alamofire to change how it adapts all outgoing requests and handles any failing ones.

 I hope this was helpful.
-Don’t hesistate to connect with me on Twitter if you want to discuss further.
+Don’t hesistate to connect with me on Twitter to discuss this further.